-Derek champions inclusivity, welcoming diversity of opinion, background, class and ideas.
+Derek is passionate about telling imaginative stories that unite our shared humanity.
 He loves to share knowledge, inspire others and encourage creative collaboration.
-This website keeps you up-to-date with all of his filmmaking antics, as well as housing an extensive archive of his work featuring exclusive behind-the-scenes content.
+This website keeps you up-to-date with all of his filmmaking antics, as well as housing an extensive archive of his work-to-date, featuring exclusive behind-the-scenes content.

 LAST NIGHT'S FESTIVAL SUCCESS

 LAST NIGHT, the first no-budget short film made through the Guerrilla Filmmakers Lab was simply supposed to be a warm-up exercise after a five year gap from directing.
 I wanted to test my skills and become a more resourceful and innovative filmmaker.
 Two years on, it's been selected for six international festivals, a finalist in one and winning best mobile filmmaker in another.
 Not bad for one man and his phone!MORE

 It's bewildering to think that after nearly a decade, this wonderful short film is finally finished and doing the festival circuit.
 If there was one good thing about having a Lockdown, it was that I was able to find the time to learn the necessary skills to complete the previously thwarted visual effects for this film myself.
 I hope it is a fitting tribute to talents of the wonderful Archie Lyndhurst.